drimweb/mindai/mind-ai-token-hub-datails.md

 * A **fixed supply** of 1,000,000,000 tokens
 * &#x20;Linked to the agent's profile
-* Integration with the MindAI Exchange Protocol
+* Integration with the MindAI Trust Protocol

 #### 🏦 Create Immutable Contribution Vault (ICV)